dimagor/socraticswirlInstructor/README.md

 The first time you upload a course to either to the test or production server, you need to create an instructor names and passwords for the test and production respectively, as mentioned earlier in the Shiny server set up.

-To upload courses, you'll have to log in at the corresponding server:
+To upload courses, you'll have to log in at the corresponding server.

-    socratic_swirl_login("your_name", "your_password")

 After that, you may upload the courses using the instructor names and passwords as follows:

 ``` r
 library(socraticswirlInstructor)